The role of a coach holiday tour manager is mainly hidden from guests, because much of what they do goes on behind the scenes.

 Coach Holiday Tour Manager – Pre Tour Work

-Before the holiday departs the Tour Manager will receive the tour pack.
+Before the holiday departs the coach holiday Tour Manager will receive the tour pack.
 Initially this will be the operation manual for the tour which will give information on how the itinerary operates for each day.
 This will include details of suppliers including transport operators such as local coach companies, local guides, agents and of course hotels.
 It will also include details of suppliers for excursions such as museums, restaurants, boat trips and any other sort of activity.

-If the Tour Manager hasn’t done the tour previously there might be a phone briefing with someone more familiar with that particular tour so they can give them more details on the itinerary.
+If the coach holiday Tour Manager hasn’t done the tour previously there might be a phone briefing with someone more familiar with that particular tour so they can give them more details on the itinerary.
 This is often where a Tour Manager learns how a tour really operates, which can sometimes be nothing like the operational manual, which by it’s very nature can go out of date very quickly.

 As the tour departure date gets nearer the Tour Manager will get the customer information.
 This will vary from company to company but will generally include rooming list, customer list with special requests and if travelling overseas flight details, passport details and travel insurance details.